New Home Building Permit Checklist

 Please submit all of the following applicable items at the time of permit application.
 Building permit applications will not be accepted without all of the following:

 Two complete sets of house plans, including floor plan, window sizes, cross sections, elevations, foundation wall assembly including type and method of insulation, and radon system venting.
 One plan will be returned to you with any necessary corrections by the building official.
 This must then be posted on the site.
+Additionally, an 11 x 17 plan should be submitted for houses within City limits or Lent Township.

 Energy Code Compliance Certificate